 AMRC engineers Joe Thickett and Emma Parkin show off their micromachined portraits of the queen.
-(All photos courtesy of Starrag.)
+(Photo credits: Starrag.)

 When two University of Sheffield (England) engineers wanted to show off the micromachining capabilities of the Starrag Bumotec mill-turn machining center, they chose a unique project that would not only impress precision machine tool operators but anyone who appreciates art.